Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 - **ZeRO-2**: Partitions both optimizer states and gradients.
 This is what we're using—it provides a good balance between memory savings and communication overhead, making it ideal for 2-GPU setups
 - **ZeRO-3**: Partitions model parameters, optimizer states, and gradients.
 Maximum memory savings but requires more inter-GPU communication.
 Best for training very large models across many GPUs (8+)

-In my setup I used an[ADAM] optimizer(https://bigghis.github.io/AI-appunti/guide/optimizations/adamoptimizations.html?highlight=adam#adam--adaptive-moment-estimation){:target="_blank" rel="noopener"}.
-It state maintains two momentum states for each model parameter—a moving average of gradients (first moment) and a moving average of squared gradients (second moment).
+In my setup I used an [ADAM](https://bigghis.github.io/AI-appunti/guide/optimizations/adamoptimizations.html?highlight=adam#adam--adaptive-moment-estimation){:target="_blank" rel="noopener"} optimizer.
+It's state maintains two inner momentum states for each model parameter: a moving average of gradients (first moment) and a moving average of squared gradients (second moment).
 This optimizer state typically requires about 8 bytes per model weight, which adds substantial memory overhead even with 8-bit quantization.

 ZeRO-1 only partitions ADAM optimizer states across GPUs, but in my case this wasn't enough to avoid memory saturation.
 Switching to ZeRO-2 resolved the issue because it partitions both ADAM optimizer states and gradients across the two RTX 3090s.